Saltar al contenido principal

 El determinante representa cómo cambia el área al aplicar una\(2 \times 2 \) transformación. ¿Qué representa el determinante para una\(3 \times 3\) transformación?

-This page titled 17.3: Una interpretación de los determinantes is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.3: Una interpretación de los determinantes is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform.